isomerpages/ura-lkywcp/_nomination/0-stage-a.md

 | **5** |  Non-government organisations (NGOs) |
 | **6** |  Leading industry experts in related fields |

-**<mark>Self-nominations[^1] are strictly not accepted.</mark>**
+**<mark>Self-nominations are strictly not accepted.</mark>**[^1]

 #### **Information for the nominator**

 Please ensure that the city or cities that you are intending to nominate agree(s) to participate in the Prize.
-Please also pen and attach a short recommendation letter (guide: around 600 words) together with the online nomination form *(link will be available when nominations open)* to support why the city that you are nominating should win the Prize, covering aspects such as:
+Please also pen and attach a short recommendation letter (guide: around 600 words) together with the online nomination form[^2] to support why the city that you are nominating should win the Prize, covering aspects such as:

 - Outstanding leadership and governance
 - Successful urban transformation